isaac-mason/arancini/packages/arancini/README.md

 #### Attaching systems to other systems

-Systems can be attached to other systems with this.attach.
+Systems can be attached to other systems with `this.attach`.
 This is useful for sharing logic or system state that doesn't belong in a component.

 ```ts
 class ExampleSystem extends System {